hello!

 jillian rose

 Happy New Year!
-Thursday I made my 8th Feather Project donation to First People's Worldwide and Cultural Survival!
+Thursday I made my 8th Feather Project donation to First People's Worldwide and Cultural Survival.
 All donations through December 31st were matched dollar for dollar by Cultural Survival’s Board of Directors as part of their year-end fundraising.
 In the past year and a half, since I began my “Feather Project”, I have been able to donate $231.01 to these two non- government organizations.
-Every little bit helps :)

 ALL sales, not just feathers.

 Because it's not about the feathers, it was never about the feathers.
 It's about the people, cultures, languages, and the land.
 I believe that part of environmental protection is protecting the indigenous cultures that live in harmony with this earth.
 I believe in equal rights no matter your skin color, the way you dress, or the language you speak.
 I believe that we all have the right to decide what happens to our lands, our waters & this sky we live under.
-I am increasingly pulled towards a spiritual life where nature and wellness are at the center of my circle.
+Ultimately, our view of other cultures truly does have an effect on how people are treated, which can have profound global and political effects.

 Here’s to a new year and new perspectives!